All Episodes

 That's not good.

-He's very academic, very smart, that he we're witnessing a concerted effort to alter the constitutional order, the good parts he's talking about, uh and centuries of customs and tradition that have served we, the people, very well, our constitutional republic.
+And he discusses in this piece, and it's very thoughtful, he's very academic, very smart, that we're witnessing a concerted effort to alter the constitutional order, the good parts he's talking about, and centuries of custom and tradition that have served we, the people, very well, our constitutional republic.

 And these institutions, what have I said before the election?

-They they now are propaganda outlets for all things democratic, radical, socialist, and all things hate anything conservative.
+They now are propaganda outlets for all things Democratic, radical, socialist, and all things hate anything conservative.

-You know, we have a 233-year electoral college, which he which he mentions in his piece.
+You know, we have a 233-year electoral college, which he mentions in his piece.

 That served our country well.

-Emphasis on individual states and how our constitution uh authorizes specifically state legislators to figure out the means and ways and times of elections, et cetera.
+Emphasis on individual states and how our Constitution authorizes specifically state legislators to figure out the means and ways and times of elections, et cetera.

-Or 176-year-old tradition of a you know, one day, election day.
+Or a 176-year-old tradition of one day, Election Day.

-You know, that was so nefarious, so so insidious even about what Joe Biden calling Georgia's new law, Jim Crow 2.0.
+That was so nefarious, so insidious even about what Joe Biden calling Georgia's new law, Jim Crow 2.0.

-He's been there, what, for 400 centuries representing Delaware?
+He's been there, what, for 400 centuries representing Delaware and Joe Biden.

 And his state has far more restrictive voting laws than the new Georgia law.